danieljprice/splash/docs/settings.rst

-For small data sets (or a small number of dump files) it is often useful to read all of the data into memory so that you can move rapidly forwards and backwards between dumps (e.g. in interactive mode, or where both dumps are plotted on the same page) without unnecessary re-reading of data from disk.
-This is achieved by turning “buffering of data” on in the :ref:`sec:menu-d` (provided you have the memory of course!!).
+For small data sets (or a small number of dump files) it is often useful to read all of the data into memory so that you can move rapidly forwards and backwards between dumps (e.g. in :ref:`sec:interactive`, or where both dumps are plotted on the same page) without unnecessary re-reading of data from disk.
+This is achieved by turning ``buffering of data`` on in the :ref:`sec:menu-d` (provided you have the memory of course!!).
 Non-buffered data means that only one file at a time is read.

 Calculating additional quantities not dumped
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Turn “calculate extra quantities” on in the :ref:`sec:menu-d`.
-As of splash
+Turn ``calculate extra quantities`` on in the :ref:`sec:menu-d`.
-version 1.13.0 it is possible to specify new columns of data as
+New columns of data can be created as
 completely arbitrary functions of the data read from the SPH particles.
-Option d5 in the data menu leads, for a typical data read, to a prompt
+Option ``d5`` in the data menu leads, for a typical data read, to a prompt
 similar to the following:

 ::